Culver City, California

 What is the Land Use Allocation in Culver City, CA?

-The following table illustrates how land is allocated for various uses within the Culver City, CA as defined by city ordinances.
+The following table illustrates how land is allocated for various uses within Culver City, CA as defined by city ordinances.

 Permitted Use TypePermitted Use Sub TypePercentageArea(sq. m)